-Clients whose eligibility has been established as described in Section VIII shall remain eligible for a period on one (1) year, or until the following, whichever occurs first:
+Clients whose eligibility has been established as described in Section V herein shall remain eligible for a period of one (1) year, or until the following, whichever occurs first:

 - a.
-The client moves out of Rhode Island and is no longer a full time resident. - b.
-The client is no longer in need of the services of this program. - c.
+The client moves out of Rhode Island and is no longer a full time resident; or - b.
+The client is no longer in need of the services of this Program; or - c.
 The Department conducts a reassessment of eligibility and determines the client to be ineligible.

-SECTION VI.
-APPEAL PROCEDURES
+SECTION VI APPEAL PROCEDURES